BVI Crewed Yacht Charter: Complete Insider Guide 2026

 • BVI park entry and mooring fees — Most crewed operators include National Parks Trust mooring and permit fees

 All-inclusive vs. plus-expenses (APA): Some crewed charters quote a single all-inclusive weekly rate covering everything above.
-Others list a lower base charter fee and add an Advance Provisioning Allowance — typically 30–35% of the base rate — paid upfront to cover provisions, fuel, and dockage as actual costs are incurred (Carefree Yacht Charters, 2024).
+Others list a lower base charter fee and add an Advance Provisioning Allowance — typically 30–35% of the base rate — paid upfront to cover provisions, fuel, and dockage as actual costs are incurred.
 Unspent APA is refunded at the end of the charter.
 Neither is inherently better: all-inclusive offers budget predictability, APA offers flexibility and potential savings for lighter groups.

 Having a professional captain and chef aboard eliminates the operational burden that keeps most first-time sailors ashore — which is why crewed bookings account for more than four-fifths of all yacht charter revenue globally.
 For a week in the BVI, that structure means your group focuses entirely on the islands, the water, and the food — not on anchoring drills or provisioning runs (Grand View Research, 2024).

-How Much Does a BVI Crewed Charter Cost in 2026?
+How Much Does a BVI Crewed Yacht Charter Cost in 2026?

-A mid-range crewed catamaran in the BVI averages $40,000 per week all-inclusive for a group of 8, with realistic totals running between $32,600 and $79,000 depending on yacht size and provisioning format (WLMS Yacht Charters, 2025; My BVI Charter, Mar 2025).
+A mid-range crewed catamaran in the BVI averages $40,000 per week all-inclusive for a group of 8, with realistic totals running between $32,600 and $79,000 depending on yacht size and provisioning format.
+For more details, see our guide on group & event yacht charters:.
+For more details, see our guide on bvi 7-day yacht itinerary.
 Per-person daily rates for most charters land between $400 and $700 — a figure that bundles accommodation, meals, activities, and transportation to every anchorage on the itinerary.

 That’s the comparison worth making.
 A $700/day hotel rate in the Caribbean doesn’t come with a private chef, a water sports kit, or the ability to wake up in a different cove every morning.